 Why Do Crows Dig Up My Lawn?

-Crows will dig in your lawn, looking for insects to eat.
-They usually target larval insects and can overturn large yard sections when feeding.
+Crows can often be seen digging up lawns, and they do this in search of food.
+Crows will dig up your lawn, looking for insects to eat.
+They usually target larvae that grow in the soil and can cause destruction to large sections of your lawn when feeding.

 Other animals that may also dig holes in your lawn include raccoons and squirrels.
 Raccoons will dig holes in your grass, searching for food, while squirrels will dig up your lawn to bury food.